fahadmapari/tss-gaming-server/readme.md

 after successful login/register server will respond with user data and access token which will be inside httpOnly cookie and also access token is headers with header name of api-key.

+---

+`Google auth`

+Route to get google auth url

+GET
+`auth/google/url`

+it will generate and return google auth url which you can put in button/a tag

 ## OTP verfification routes

 Route to generate OTP for mobile number